Yeongie/Lab03-DatapathControlUnit/README.md

     </tbody>
 </table>

-**Table 1.** ​The control function for the simple one-clock implementation.
+**Table 1.** The control function for the simple one-clock implementation.
 Read each column vertically.
-I.e. if the ​Op[5:0]​ is ​000000​, the ​RegDst​ would be ‘​1​’, ​ALUSrc​ would be ‘​0​’, etc.
+I.e. if the `Op[5:0]` is `000000`, the `RegDst` would be ‘`1`’, `ALUSrc` would be ‘`0`’, etc.
-You will need to fill in the ​imm​ column.
+You will need to fill in the `imm` column.
 Based on Figure D.2.4 from the book.

-The second control unit manages the ​ALU​.
-It receives an ALU opcode from the datapath controller and the ‘​Funct Field​’ from the current instruction.
+The second control unit manages the _ALU_.
+It receives an ALU opcode from the datapath controller and the ‘`Funct Field`’ from the current instruction.
 With these, the ALU controller decides what operation the ALU is to perform.
 The following figures from the CS161 slides give an idea of the inputs and outputs of the ALU controller.